Project: description of language X

 - Macbeth tried to meet a witch.

-- Prospero has promised to give her the book.
+- Prospero has promised to give her all the books.

 Construct a lexicon based on the example sentences for language X, with a